April 5, 2016

 _ use a fork to slowly combine flour and liquids

 _ once well combined turn over onto a floured surface

-_ knead [and add more flour] until you end up with a smooth, non-sticky dough
+_ knead [and add more flour if necessary] until you end up with a smooth, non-sticky dough

 _ place dough into a floured bowl